|

 Keep the navigation present and consistent

-throughout the entire website, so users know where to look
+throughout the entire website, so users know where to

-on each page.
+for them on each page.

 9. Avoid Animation